picheljitsu/automation/README.md

-# automation
+# Automation
-automate all the boring things
+Automate all the boring things

 #Install O365 with exclusions